INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

 People may not think that their website could be a target for hackers, but it happens all the time – every day.
 Statistically, a regular small business website is attacked 44 times per day.
-These 12 website security tips from experts can make a big difference if you take a day to work on them.
+These website security tips can make a big difference if you take a day to work on them.

 We see a lot of articles about simple 10-step tips how to improve web security and how to make sure your website is safe from hackers, but sometimes it takes a bit more than good passwords and frequent updates.
-Of course this would be a good place to start but in reality, there are thousands of different ways a hacker can get an access to your information.
+Of course this would be a good place to start but in reality, there are thousands of different ways a hacker can get access to your information.

 So, let’s go!